-Line a 9 X 9-inch baking pan with parchment, so that you can easily remove the bars to evenly slice and remove them.
+- Line a 8 X 8-inch baking pan with parchment, so that you can easily remove the bars to evenly slice and remove them.

-In a food processor, pulse the sugar cones until they are fine crumbs.
+- In a food processor, pulse the Nilla Wafers until they are fine crumbs.

-Add the sugar cone crumbs to the melted butter and mix with a rubber spatula until all is well incorporated.
+- Add the cookie crumbs to the melted butter and mix with a rubber spatula until all is well incorporated.

-Slowly pour in the chilled gelatin mix while mixing everything together.
+- Slowly pour in the chilled gelatin mix while mixing everything together.
+The slower you pour and allow time for it to blend, the smoother a consistency you'll get.
 Once completely smooth, place into refrigerator to chill and thicken for one hour. *See Note.

 If Orange Cream mixture is left in refrigerator for more than one hour, the gelatin will harden and form.
 This isn't an issue unless you want a completely creamy layer for the top with NO orange gelatin specks.
 I think it's a matter of personal, but I actually like it both ways - creamy with no darker orange pieces and then as in the recipe pictures.